dberger2/project1.github.io/README.md

 This project was super fun, I had no idea what to expect when starting it, but as I immersed myself in the world of API’s, I became enthralled with the data I was compiling.
 I ended up using the NASA Near Earth Object Web Service.
-The API i called was very limited in its search parameters (only three, start date, end date, and API key).
+The API I called was very limited in its search parameters (only three, start date, end date, and API key).
 Additionally, the API only allows you to pull seven days per call.
 All that being said, it did return a lot of interesting information which I was able to wrangle into some useful tables and visualizations.

-The crux of the analysis speaks to how much damage and asteroid could do to the earth, and if asterorids are potentially hazardous.
+The crux of the analysis speaks to how much damage and asteroid could do to the Earth and if asteroids are potentially hazardous.
 All that being said, based on some of the date ranges are pulled, I think we’ll be okay.

 <img src="_pics/asteroid.PNG" width="1110" />